-Reconstruct the manhole to the required elevation so that it conforms to plan details.
+Reconstruct the manhole or manhole top section to the required elevation so that it conforms to plan details.
 Complete this work according to the requirements for new construction.
 Reuse material only if the Engineer approves.

 Align manholes designed to fall within the paved roadway surface so that the casting is not in the driving lane wheel path or in the gutter pan flow line.